SV Angel

 Series A in 2009

-Thing Labs is a company that specializes in web-based software, designed to facilitate the creation, sharing, exploration, and enjoyment of content.
-Founded by Jason Shellen, who has a background at Google working on projects like Blogger and Google Reader, Thing Labs is known for its products, Brizzly and Plinky.
-Through its innovative software services, the company aims to enhance user engagement and streamline content interactions.
+Thing Labs is a company that specializes in web-based software services designed to facilitate the creation, sharing, exploration, and enjoyment of content.
+Founded by Jason Shellen, a former Google employee known for his work on Blogger and the co-creation of Google Reader, the company is recognized for its products, Brizzly and Plinky.
+Through its innovative software solutions, Thing Labs aims to enhance user engagement and streamline content interaction on the web.

 Rockmelt